 Step Sheet: Click here to download.

-In 2009, we saw the tragic death of Michael Jackson!
+In 2009, we saw the tragic death of Michael Jackson.
 This was another one of those kinds of things that you remember where you were when you heard the news, it was so jarring.
-But on a positive note, this was the year Sully Sullenberger landed the US Airways Flight 1549 successfully in the Hudson!
+But on a positive note, this was the year Sully Sullenberger landed US Airways Flight 1549 successfully in the Hudson!

 19. Toes – Rachael McEnaney (2009)